mcqeen1207/mood_ml/README.md

 'mnsd.p' and 'Index_calculation.m' is witten in MATLAB R2022b.
 'mood_ml.ipynb' is written in Python 3.
 All codes can be implemented unless the users installed Python 3, Jupyter notebook, and Matlab.

-Required Packges in Matlab:
+Required Packages in Matlab:

   findpeaks (in 'signal processing toolbox')

-Required Packges in Python:
+Required Packages in Python:

   pandas
   pickle